-- Format will not carry any separate marks and in most cases, format will be given in the questions paper. - The word limit given is the suggested minimum word limit.
-No candidate may be penalised for writing more or less than the suggested word limit provided the topic is covered and adequately.
+- Format will not carry any separate marks and in most cases, format will be given in the question paper. - The word limit given is the suggested minimum word limit.
+No candidate may be penalised for writing more or less than the suggested word limit provided the topic is covered adequately.
 Stress should be on content, expression, coherence and relevance of the content presented.

-This section will assess Grammar items in context for 20 Marks.
-It will carry 5 questions of 4 marks each.
+This section will assess Grammar items in context for 15 Marks.
+It will carry 5 questions of 3 marks each.

-Questions 8 & 9 will have Multiple Choice Questions.
+Questions 7 & 8 will have Multiple Choice Questions.
 The test types for MCQs include the following:

-- Gap filling

-- Sentence completion

-- Dialogue completion
+- Gap filling - Sentence completion / Dialogue completion

-Questions 10,11 & 12 will be based on response supplied by students (Supply Type).
+Questions 9,10 & 11 will be based on response supplied by students (Supply Type).
 The test types will include the following:

 - Sentence reordering

-- Editing

-- Omission
+- Editing/Omission

 - Sentence transformation

-Questions 8 to 12 will test grammar items which have been dealt with in class IX.
+Questions 7 to 11 will test grammar items which have been dealt with in class IX.
 Different structures such as verb forms, sentence structure, connectors, determiners, pronouns, prepositions, clauses, phrases etc., can be tested through formative assessment over a period of time.
 As far as the summative assessment is concerned, it will recycle grammar items learnt over a period of time and will test them in context.